BSkyB pays heavy price for Champions League loss

-LONDON BSkyB BSY.L saw more than 1.5 billion pounds wiped off its stock market value on Monday after Rupert Murdoch's pay-TV group was beaten at its own game with the loss of Champions League football rights.
+LONDON BSkyB BSY.L saw more than 1.5 billion pounds wiped off its stock market value on Monday after Rupert Murdoch's dominant pay-TV operator admitted it had been out-muscled at its own game with the loss of Champions League football rights.

 Shares in the British group, which had previously seen off three major challengers to its dominance of the home movies and sports market, tumbled more than 10 percent after it suffered its first major rights auction loss to once-staid telecoms company BT (BT.L).

-The 168-year-old former state telecoms group agreed to pay 900 million pounds, or more than double the previous contract with BSkyB and ITV (ITV.L), to add mid-week ties featuring top European teams such as Barcelona, Manchester United and Bayern Munich to the English Premier League matches it already shows.
+The 168-year-old former state telecoms group agreed to pay 900 million pounds, or more than double the previous contract with BSkyB and ITV (ITV.L), to add glamorous mid-week ties featuring the likes of Barcelona, Manchester United and Real Madrid to the English Premier League matches it already shows.

-For BSkyB, the loss raises the likelihood it will have to pay more for future content deals, including the next Premier League auction which is expected to be held in 2015 for the three seasons from 2016.
+The loss for BSkyB raises the likelihood it will have to ramp up what it pays for future content deals, including the next Premier League auction which is expected to be held in 2015 for the three seasons from 2016 through 2017.

 "It is hard to see how this does not signal a British crossing of the Rubicon and the end of peaceful co-existence in the UK telecom and TV worlds," analyst Robin Bienenstock at brokerage Bernstein said.